camggould/camggould/README.md

 - Distributed systems backend development
 - Java, Rust, TypeScript, Python, Ruby
 - Postgres, DynamoDB, S3, Lambda, Fargate... if it's on AWS I probably used it :) (only joking).
+- Worked on audio workflows with Audible.com
+- Worked on malware protection services with AWS

 I have also been working a bit in Golang for fun.